LIT-CCM-lab/LIT-AlphaFold/README.md

 LIT-AlphaFold combines features from [AlphaPulldown](https://github.com/KosinskiLab/AlphaPulldown) and [ColabFold](https://github.com/sokrypton/ColabFold), while including additional tools for multistate modelling.

-The templates and the multiple sequences alignement (MSA) used by AlphaFold for structure prediction can be modified to obtain different conformational state than the one predicted by default AlphaFold.
+Different tools for MSA editing (clustering, masking, mutation, subsampling), and template selection are avaialble.
+All these methods have been used for mutlistate modelling of a target protein or protein-protein complex, generating different conformational states from the one predicted by default AlphaFold.

-The pipeline is available for both local installation and online using [Google Colab](https://colab.research.google.com/github/LIT-CCM-lab/LIT-AlphaFold/blob/main/LIT-AlphaFold-Colab.ipynb)
+The pipeline is available for both local installation and online use on [Google Colab](https://colab.research.google.com/github/LIT-CCM-lab/LIT-AlphaFold/blob/main/LIT-AlphaFold-Colab.ipynb)

 ## Pre-installation